MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/state-messaging-description.md

 > [!NOTE]
 > This example is truncated to a single state message because of the size of the XML file.

-Although the Statemessage.log file records that the messages are dispatched to the management point, the state messaging system doesn't actually move data to the management point.
-In the following example, you can see that `CCMMessaging` does this.
+Although the *Statemessage.log* file records that the messages are dispatched to the management point, the state messaging system doesn't actually move data to the management point.
+In the following example, you can see that `CCMMessaging` does this operation.
 There's more that go on behind the scenes at this point.
 However, it's sufficient to know that `CCMMessaging` sends the data to the management point (in this case, the `MP_Relay` component).

 > \<![LOG[OutgoingMessage(Queue='mp_**mp_relay**endpoint', ID={A9E7A07D-223D-4F5D-93D5-15AF5B72E05C}): Delivered successfully to host '*host_name*'.]LOG]!>

-When the data arrives for processing at `MP_Relay`, it's processed and translated to the `.smx` file format, and then put into the `auth\statesys.box\incoming` folder.
+When the data arrives for processing at `MP_Relay`, it's processed and translated to the *`.smx`* file format, and then put into the `auth\statesys.box\incoming` folder.

 > Inv-Relay Task: Processing message body
 > Relay: FileType= SMX